lsst-dm/dm_dev_guide/services/lsst-login.rst

 - light :ref:`lsst-login-development` with short-running processes that require modest resources (e.g., build docs, short compilations against LSST software stack)
 - view files (e.g., FITS files)

 Users are encouraged to submit batch jobs to perform work that requires more significant resources.
+Please see :doc:`/services/batch` for more information.

 The ``lsst-login`` nodes have access to the :doc:`LDF file systems <storage>`.